+Congratulations!
+You are expecting!
+There is a lot of planning and preparation that takes place before a baby arrives.
+In addition to getting things ready at home, you’ll need to prepare for your teacher maternity leave.
+It is a very busy and exciting time!
 The days leading up to maternity leave for teachers can be stressful if you don’t plan and prep early.
-Grab the tips and ideas below for how to make your life a little easier at work while pregnant and how to make the most of the time before your teacher maternity leave.
+Grab the tips below for how to make your life a little easier when teaching while pregnant and how to make the most of the time before your teacher maternity leave.

 It is completely up to you when you would like to share your exciting news.
 Many people wait until the end of their first trimester (12 weeks).
 Be sure to talk to your school administrator before sharing your news with anyone at work.
 Your principal will greatly appreciate this gesture.

 Deciding what to wear to work while pregnant can be tricky, but comfort is key!
 Invest in a few staple maternity pieces that are neutral colors.
 The neutral colors will help you mix and match pieces because of their versatile nature.
 Also, be sure to invest in a comfortable pair of shoes.
 You won’t regret it!